Photo

 John Samuel Robert Heath (Sam) was born in 1893 in Geelong.
 He was an amazing character, at once artist, sportsman, philosopher, dentist and epicurean.

-During this time he was a swim training partner of the great Frank Beaurepaire (who set world records that lasted for decades!) but could not afford to put in the time to reach Olympic standard, though he doubtless had the capability.
-In 1911, he made possibly the first surfboard constructed in Australia which he surfed at Torquay.
-This was several years before Duke Kahanamoku visited Australia to demonstrate the sport at Beaurepaire's invitation.
+During this time he was a member of the Gelong Swimming club and swimming rival of the great Frank Beaurepaire (who set world records that lasted for decades) but could not afford to put in the time to reach Olympic standard, though he doubtless had the capability.
+In 1911, he made one of the first surfboards constructed in Australia, which he surfed at Torquay.
+This was several years before Duke Kahanamoku visited Australia to demonstrate the sport at the invitation of the Australian Swimming federation, no doubt spurred by Beaurepaire.

-He recommenced studying dentistry two weeks after the Armistice at the Royal Dental Hospital in Leicester Square, London, where over three years he was very successful, winning several scholarships, and also won a "blue" swimming for London University, and was presented with his diploma by Mrs Lloyd George.
-He departed for Australias on 5 Oct 1922 (SS Euripides) and set up practise in Melbourne.
-He was later the first private Australian to own an X-Ray machine, which he used to up-end the old-school dental establishment as president of the Australian Dental Association.
+Being demobbed, and on the strong recommendation of the field dentists, he recommenced studying dentistry just two weeks after the Armistice, at the Royal Dental Hospital in Leicester Square, London.
+Over three years he was very successful, winning several scholarships, and also won a "blue" swimming for London University.
+He was presented with his diploma by Mrs Lloyd George, and departed for Australia on 5 Oct 1922 (SS Euripides) and set up practise in Melbourne.
+He was later the first private Australian to own an X-Ray machine, which he used to expose many fallacies held by the old-school dental establishment, much to their chagrin.

-In 1926 he was driving his Austin Seven with three passengers when a tyre came off the front wheel as they approached a bridge at Jan Juc.
-The car plunged 9 metres into the creek and his uncle (married to his mother's sister), farmer Alexander Brown of Cressey, was killed instantly.
+In 1926 he was driving a 1917 Dodge with his fiancée, his mother and her brother-in-law Alexander Brown (a farmer from Cressey) when a tyre came off the front wheel as they approached the Spring Creek bridge at Bell Brae near Jan Juc.
+The car plunged 9 metres into the creek and Alexander was killed instantly.
 John and his mother both suffered injuries, and only Eileen Kirk, was unscathed.
 This accident was written up in newspapers from Adelaide to Brisbane.
+Interestingly, he had been with his mother in Alexander's car just two weeks earlier when that car rolled over.
+I wonder if Zoe ever rode with him again!

 After marrying Eileen in 1927, they were living above the fire station at 18 Collins St Melbourne.
 Since the only good roads were in the busy city centre, the only opportunity to "open it up" was when the fire engines had cleared the road.
 He (and later with Eileen) would hear the bells sound downstairs, and would race downstairs, fire up the Austin and follow the fire trucks down the main street.

 In 1933 he bought an Oakleigh church to turn into a home, which had the first all-electric kitchen in Melbourne.
 He was a founding member of the Melbourne Wine&Food Society, whom he entertained in the great room known as "The Studio".
-A Freemason but a free thinker and fiercely iconoclastic, he associated with a bohemian group at Monsalvat who read Nietsche and Santayana.
+A Freemason but a free thinker, he was fiercely iconoclastic and an outspoken egalitarian, and he associated with a bohemian group at Monsalvat who read Nietsche and Santayana.

-He was challenged to paint a portrait by fellow dentist Julian Basser, and joined Max Meldrum's "tonal school" of painting, producing many works, mainly portraits and still lifes.
-He exhibited his own works and submitted eight times to the Archibald competition.
+He was challenged to paint a portrait by fellow dentist Julian Basser, and joined Max Meldrum's "tonal school" of painting.
+In fact for nineteen years he took every Monday off from his surgery to paint, producing many works, mainly portraits and still lifes.
+He exhibited his own works and submitted eight times to the Archibald Prize competition, including this 1940 sef-portrait and one of JL Griffiths.

-He died at Point Lonsdale in 1970, two years after being crushed almost to death in his Volkswagen after a W class tram ran into it on Victoria Parade East Melbourne, and his ashes were sprinkled in Port Phillip Heads by his son Peter, according to his wishes.
+He died at Point Lonsdale in 1970, two years after being crushed almost to death in his Volkswagen after a W class tram ran into it on Victoria Parade East Melbourne (he was trapped inside for more than two hours), and his ashes were sprinkled in Port Phillip Heads by his son Peter, according to his wishes.